 Under the term EM application we understand a mechanical device and its electronic controller implemented in an FPGA.
 In our experiments, these components are represented by a robot device and its controller, which drives the movement of a robot in a maze.
-We have implemented the evaluation platform that consists of three basic parts (as you can see in Figure 1):
+At this point, we wanted to target also the issue of complexity.
+We have implemented the evaluation platform that consists of three basic parts:

-- the Virtex5 FPGA board, where the robot controller is situated after the synthesis and the place and route process, - the simulation environment Player/Stage [10] for checking responses of the mechanical device to instructions from the robot controller, - the external fault injector (PC) which inserts faults into the robot controller [11].
+- the Virtex5 FPGA board into which the robot controller is configured, - the simulation environment for simulating robot and its environment, - the external fault injector (PC) which inserts faults into the robot controller [6].